immonex/wp-free-plugin-core/README.md

 ### Translations

 The core classes of this library do **and should** only include a few strings that have to be translated.
-Translations (PO/MO files) that are distributed as part of this library are provided in the [languages](languages) folder.
-This folder also contains a current POT file as base for custom translations that can be updated with the following command.
+Translations (PO/MO files) that are distributed as part of this library are provided in the `languages` subfolders of the version branch directories.
+These folders also contain a current POT file as base for custom translations that can be updated with the following command.

 ```bash
 $ npm run pot